"The earth has music for those who listen." - George Santayana

 stream of time, the beginning and the end." - Rachel Carson

-I am preparing a new release of Seastones.
-The new two CD set presents most but not all of composition as originally composed.
-For this release, Seastones has been re-mixed and re-mastered in stereo, and includes most of the original 1970-1974 studio (core) forms (almost all have never been heard before), as well as the parts of my concurrent composition L that are shared with Seastones (L remains unfinished), and some of the moment forms generated and accreted into the compostion from live performances (1973 - early 1975).
+The new release of Seastones is now available in our online store.
+Seastones release presents most but not all of composition as originally composed.
+For this release, Seastones has been re-mixed and re-mastered in stereo, and includes most of the original 1970-1974 studio (core) forms (almost all have never been heard before), as well as the parts of my concurrent composition L that are shared with Seastones (L remains unfinished), and some of the moment forms generated and accreted into the composition from live performances (1973 - early 1975).

-Another set of CD’s to be released later will complete Seastones and include “Make a Cat Laugh” (the planned Round Records and carried over to United Artists second Seastones album based partly on the March 17, 1975 (birthday) Seastones studio session), and other 1975 studio recording sessions), more live accreted forms, the few remaining original Seastones core forms not included in this present release, and utilizes digital audio technology and processing imagined in the original composition of the time but only avalable after I stopped live and studio performance.
+Another set of CD’s/digital downloads to be released later will complete Seastones and include the planned Round Records and carried over to United Artists second Seastones album “Make a Cat Laugh” based partly on the March 17, 1975 Seastones studio session, other 1975 studio recording sessions, live performance accreted forms, and the few remaining original Seastones core forms not included in this present release.
+This second release utilizes digital audio technology and processing imagined in the original composition of the time but only available after I stopped live and studio performance.

 The technology used for this release, with the exception of software noise removal, was limited to that available at the time of the original recording, or software versions emulating the studio processing capabilities of the time available to me.
 The sound quality is very good.